Wednesday, December 31, 2025

-In the 1980s, companies like Sun and IBM didn't build "gadgets"; they built infrastructure.
+In the 1980s, at companies like Sun and IBM, we didn't build "gadgets"; we built infrastructure.
 When you document a power grid or a workstation meant to last 15 years, your "Why" is Stability.
-You learn that the hardware is a vessel, not a fashion statement (eg, the latest M5-powered MacBook Pro).
+You learn that the hardware is a vessel, not a fashion statement.

-Today, the tech industry tries to convince you that the "How" (the newest chip, the integrated AI) is the magic.
+Today, the industry tries to convince you that the "How" (the newest M5 MacBook Pro) is the magic.
 But as veterans, we know the truth: The hardware is just a pane of glass.
-By running the latest OS on "old" M1 hardware isn't being cheap.
-You are proving that the value lies in the synthesis of information, not the "typewriter" used
+By running the latest OS on "old" M1 Mac Mini hardware, you aren't being cheap—you are being an industrialist.
+You are proving that the value lies in the synthesis of information, not what "typewriter" is used.

-As a Tech Writer: Stop chasing the latest tool.
+To Tech Writers: Stop chasing the latest tool.
 Master the ability to make the tool irrelevant.
 If your work can't survive a hardware migration, it isn't "Wheat"; it’s "Chaff."

 No comments: